 Asbury continues to focus on testing residents and associates for COVID-19 as a key element of our prevention and containment strategies for the virus.
 We are pleased to share some outstanding results for the Asbury system.
-As of December 31, 2020 Asbury has conducted just over 51,000 COVID-19 tests at our communities with a positivity rate of just 1 percent.
-This compares to a national positivity rate of 8.5 percent.
+To date, Asbury has conducted just over 76,300 COVID-19 tests at our communities with a positivity rate of just 0.9 percent.
+This compares to a national positivity rate of 8.9 percent.

 Asbury will continue to ensure that screening processes and infection prevention and control protocols, algorithms, and technology are implemented based on the most reliable evidence available.

 - Active screening of associates, residents, and essential visitors using the updated CDC guidelines

 - Proper use of Personal Protective Equipment by associates across our communities

 - Hand hygiene reinforced daily for all associates

 - Use of appropriate cleaning and disinfecting supplies that provide the shortest kill time for viruses such as COVID-19and heightened cleaning of high-touch, high-traffic areas